Paul Sawtell

 In the late 1950s, Sawtell struck up an alliance with fellow film composer Bert Shefter and they produced many film scores together, including those of classic science fiction and horror films such as Kronos, It!
 The Terror from Beyond Space, Return of the Fly, The Lost World, Voyage to the Bottom of the Sea (in cooperation with producer Irwin Allen), and Jack the Giant Killer in 1962.
 In 1965 they composed some scores for the director Russ Meyer, such as the cult classic Faster Pussycat!
 Kill!
 Kill! and Motorpsycho.
 The last score they provided was for the Mexican film Emiliano Zapata in 1970 shortly before Sawtell's death.
 Perhaps Sawtell's best-known composition is the main theme for the Voyage to the Bottom of the Sea TV series, adapted from Allen's 1961 feature film, for which Sawtell had written a different theme.
+He also wrote music for A Date with Judy, a 1940s radio sit-com.

 Sawtell had a home near Demuth Park in Palm Springs, California.
 He died in 1971 and is buried at Glendale, California's Forest Lawn Memorial Park Cemetery.